-16.6.1 DWDR - debugWire Data Register
+20.6.1 DWDR - debugWire Data Register

-The DWDR Register provides a communication channel from the running program in the MCU to the debugger.
+The DWDR register provides a communication channel from the running program in the MCU to the debugger.
 This register is only accessible by the debugWIRE and can therefore not be used as a general purpose register in the normal operations.

-17. Self-Programming the Flash
+21. Self-Programming the Flash

-The device provides a Self-Programming mechanism for downloading and uploading program code by the MCU itself.
-The Self-Programming can use any available data interface and associated protocol to read code and write (program) that code into the Program memory.
-The SPM instruction is disabled by default but it can be enabled by programming the SELFPRGEN fuse (to "0").
+The device provides a self-programming mechanism for downloading and uploading program code by the MCU itself.
+The self-programming can use any available data interface and associated protocol to read code and write (program) that code into the program memory.

-The Program memory is updated in a page by page fashion.
+The program memory is updated in a page by page fashion.
 Before programming a page with the data stored in the temporary page buffer, the page must be erased.
-The temporary page buffer is filled one word at a time using SPM and the buffer can be filled either before the Page Erase command or between a Page Erase and a Page Write operation:
+The temporary page buffer is filled one word at a time using SPM and the buffer can be filled either before the page erase command or between a page erase and a page write operation:

-Alternative 1, fill the buffer before a Page Erase
+Alternative 1, fill the buffer before a page erase

 - Fill temporary page buffer

-- Perform a Page Erase
+- Perform a page erase

-- Perform a Page Write
+- Perform a page write

-Alternative 2, fill the buffer after Page Erase
+Alternative 2, fill the buffer after page erase

-- Perform a Page Erase
+- Perform a page erase

 - Fill temporary page buffer

-- Perform a Page Write
+- Perform a page write

 If only a part of the page needs to be changed, the rest of the page must be stored (for example in the temporary page buffer) before the erase, and then be re-written.
-When using alternative 1, the Boot Loader provides an effective Read-Modify-Write feature which allows the user software to first read the page, do the necessary changes, and then write back the modified data.
+When using alternative 1, the boot loader provides an effective read-modifywrite feature which allows the user software to first read the page, do the necessary changes, and then write back the modified data.
 If alternative 2 is used, it is not possible to read the old data while loading since the page is already erased.
 The temporary page buffer can be accessed in a random sequence.
-It is essential that the page address used in both the Page Erase and Page Write operation is addressing the same page.
+It is essential that the page address used in both the page erase and page write operation is addressing the same page.

-17.1 Performing Page Erase by SPM
+21.1 Performing Page Erase by SPM

-To execute Page Erase, set up the address in the Z-pointer, write "00000011" to SPMCSR and execute SPM within four clock cycles after writing SPMCSR.
+To execute page erase, set up the address in the Z-pointer, write "00000011" to SPMCSR and execute SPM within four clock cycles after writing SPMCSR.
 The data in R1 and R0 is ignored.
 The page address must be written to PCPAGE in the Z-register.
 Other bits in the Z-pointer will be ignored during this operation.

-Note: The CPU is halted during the Page Erase operation.
+• The CPU is halted during the page erase operation.

-17.2 Filling the Temporary Buffer (Page Loading)
+21.2 Filling the Temporary Buffer (Page Loading)

 To write an instruction word, set up the address in the Z-pointer and data in R1:R0, write "00000001" to SPMCSR and execute SPM within four clock cycles after writing SPMCSR.
 The content of PCWORD in the Z-register is used to address the data in the temporary buffer.
-The temporary buffer will auto-erase after a Page Write operation or by writing the CTPB bit in SPMCSR.
+The temporary buffer will auto-erase after a page write operation or by writing the CTPB bit in SPMCSR.
 It is also erased after a system reset.
 Note that it is not possible to write more than one time to each address without erasing the temporary buffer.

-If the EEPROM is written in the middle of an SPM Page Load operation, all data loaded will be lost.
+If the EEPROM is written in the middle of an SPM page load operation, all data loaded will be lost.

-17.3 Performing a Page Write
+21.3 Performing a Page Write

-To execute Page Write, set up the address in the Z-pointer, write "00000101" to SPMCSR and execute SPM within four clock cycles after writing SPMCSR.
+To execute page write, set up the address in the Z-pointer, write "00000101" to SPMCSR and execute SPM within four clock cycles after writing SPMCSR.
 The data in R1 and R0 is ignored.
 The page address must be written to PCPAGE.
 Other bits in the Z-pointer must be written to zero during this operation.

-Note: The CPU is halted during the Page Write operation.
+The CPU is halted during the page write operation.

-17.4 Addressing the Flash During Self-Programming
+21.4 Addressing the Flash During Self-Programming